APY/APYDataGridBundle/Resources/doc/columns_configuration/annotations/source_annotation.md

 Source Annotation for a class
 =============================

-The Source annotation for a class allows you to configure the grid.
+The Source annotation for a class allows to configure the grid.
 It's optional if you have declare Column annotation for your properties.

 ## Exemple